EdwardBetts/wikichen.is/_posts/writing/2013-12-31-fail-fast-face-forward.md

 1. Happiness comes from doing meaningful work in the right roles.

-    I thank yerdle for helping me discover what kind of work environment makes me tick---I'm excited for the new opportunity I'm taking on next year.
-More on that in a future post.
+    I thank yerdle for helping me discover what kind of work environment makes me tick---I'm excited for the new opportunity I'm taking on next year, but more on that in a future post.

-1. The secret to saving money and living better is cooking more.
+1. The secret to saving money and feeling better is cooking more.

-    It helps that cooking is a hobby I recently picked up, one from which I surprisingly derive a tremendous amount of enjoyment.
-Making food is a delightfully creative craft, and I can't wait to spend more time in the kitchen cooking up a storm.
+    Having a more direct, personal relationship to food has made me a more appreciative, healthier person in general.
+It helps that cooking is a hobby from which I derive tremendous enjoyment.
+Making food is such a delightfully creative craft that I can't wait to spend more time in the kitchen cooking up a storm.
+Plus, you save by eating in.

 1. Lead a healthy lifestyle by being diligent about sleep, exercise, and diet.